Solomon333/blackjack-game/README.md

 - blackjack game ruls

-- created with javascript css and html.
+- created with javascript css and html

 - DOM manipulation - function and objects